JoelFernandes01/KubernetesOnProxmoxWithTerraformAndAnsible/README.md

 ## Building the cluster

-The final steps to building the Kubernetes cluster are to run join commands - this can be automated via the join-nodes.sh script, but the individual commands are as follows.
+The final steps to building the Kubernetes cluster are to run join commands - this can be automated via the join-nodes.sh script (which is the recommended approach), but the individual commands are as follows.

 On the master, get the join token and command:
 ```